vmorganp/Lazytainer/README.md

     depends_on:
       - lazytainer # wait for lazytainer to start before starting
     labels:
-      - "com.lazytainer.marker=lazytainer" # required label to make it work
+      - "lazytainer.marker=lazytainer" # required label to make it work
 ```

 ## TODO